Brotzka/laravel-dotenv-editor/README.md

     composer update

-After this, you have to publish the config file via:
+Or you may require the package via:

-    php artisan vendor:publish

-Now you can edit the config file and put in your values.
+    composer require brotzka/laravel-dotenv-editor

 Add the following line to your `config/app.php` providers:

     Brotzka\DotenvEditor\DotenvEditorServiceProvider::class,

 Add the following line to your `config/app.php` aliases:

     'DotenvEditor' => Brotzka\DotenvEditor\DotenvEditorFacade::class,

+Finally you have to publish the config file via:

+    php artisan vendor:publish

+Now you can edit the config file and put in your values.

 ## Examples